knocklabs/docs/pages/notification-feeds/getting-started.md

 title: Getting started
 ---

-This guide will show you how to get up-and-running with our in-app feed in your application.
+This guide will show you how to get up-and-running with our [in-app feed component](https://github.com/knocklabs/react-notification-feed) in your application.

 ## Integrating the feed